qbicsoftware/cookiecutter-templates-cli/README_DEVELOPMENT.md

 Make sure to enable *Marketplace apps* in your repository:

 ![martetplace-app](images/marketplace-apps.png)

+### Secure your configuration files before pushing to Git
+It might happen that you accidentally pushed a file containing sensitive data.
+Well, :poop: happens.

+The good part is that this is reversible.
+The bad part is that, due to compliance with EU law, whenever one of these incidents occurs, the only way to do this right is to not only to [delete all compromised files from the repository](https://help.github.com/en/articles/removing-sensitive-data-from-a-repository), but also to change all compromised passwords, which is a great way to ruin someone's day.

+So don't do it, but if you do, or if you discover such an incident, just know that this *sould* be reported.

 ### Check that everything worked in Travis-CI.com
 The generated `donut-portlet` folder contains a `.travis.yml` file that will help you integrate your GitHub repository with [Travis CI][travis], our continuous integration service.
 Broadly speaking, everytime you _push_ a change into your GitHub repository, [Travis CI][travis] will use the `.travis.yml` file to know what to do.